SHAAP/SARN Alcohol Occasionals

 Scottish Health Action on Alcohol Problems (SHAAP) and the Scottish Alcohol Research Network (SARN) are pleased to announce our programme for the lunchtime 'Alcohol Occasional' seminars.
 These showcase innovative research on alcohol use and provide the chance for researchers, practitioners and policy makers and members of the public to hear and discuss alcohol related topics, over lunch in the historic Royal College of Physicians in Queen Street, Edinburgh.

-The theme for our current seminar series is ‘Alcohol, Europe and the World’.
-We’re particularly interested in presentations which provide insights and can stimulate discussion about alcohol in different cultural contexts, drawing on a range of disciplines and opening up debate about implications for policy and practice.
+The theme for the forthcoming seminar series, from October 2016, is ‘Alcohol and Health Inequalities’.
+We’re particularly interested in presentations which provide insights and can stimulate discussion about alcohol and health inequalities in different contexts, drawing on a range of disciplines and opening up debate about implications for policy and practice.

 Following the seminars, SHAAP will produce briefing papers, which will aim to capture the main themes and to communicate these to a wider audience.
 You can access reports from previous seminars here.

 The 2016-2017 seminars will take place from 12.30–14.00 on the following dates:

 Postgraduate and Early Career Research Symposium - 18th April 2016